jbloomlab/jbloomlab.github.io/people/andrew-butler.md

     icon: "website"
 ---

-As a postdoc in the Bloom Lab, I am interested in developing and applying single-cell methods to better understand heterogeneity in the context of viral infections.
+As a staff scientist in the Bloom Lab, I am working on both experimental and computational methods to use sequencing-based neutralization assays to study influenza immunity and inform vaccine strain selection.